tsila-andriantsoa/health_insurance_lead_prediction/.ipynb_checkpoints/README-checkpoint.md

 | Response | 0 : Customer did not show interest in the recommended policy |
 | | 1 : Customer showed interest in the recommended policy |

-## Data preprocessing and EDA

-## Feature importance analysis and feature engineering

 ## Evaluation metric

 The evaluation metric recommended for this competition is ROC AUC score.

 ## Model training

-Firstly, 04 algorithms has been choosed for the project :
+The first step in the project was data preprocessing.
+Missing values were handled appropriately, and column data types were transformed to ensure compatibility with machine learning models.
+Following this, an exploratory data analysis (EDA) was conducted to identify basic patterns and relationships in the dataset, such as trends and correlations among key features.

+Next, feature importance analysis was performed to understand the contribution of each variable to the prediction task.

+For the modeling phase, four algorithms were chosen based on their suitability for the project:

-- Logistic regression
+- Logistic Regression
 - Random Forest
 - Decision Tree
 - XGBoost

-Secondly, 04 baseline models based on all features were trained using best parameters for each model.

-Thirdly, the best baseline model has been selected based on ROC AUC score, the baseline model get ROC AUC score 70%.
+In the second step, baseline models were trained using all features and the best hyperparameters for each algorithm.
+The best baseline model was then selected based on its performance using the ROC AUC score, achieving a baseline score of **70%**.

-Then, features selection using grid search has been applied in order to improve the best baseline model.
-After analysing grid search results, we observe that the mean scores for top columns combination are very close.
-In this situation ranking solely based on the mean can be misleading.
+To further improve the model, feature selection was applied using a grid search.
+After analyzing the results, it was observed that the mean ROC AUC scores for the top feature combinations were very close.
+In this scenario, ranking solely by mean scores could be misleading.
+Instead, ranking by the standard deviation of scores was considered, as a lower standard deviation indicates consistent performance across cross-validation folds, suggesting robustness.

-One approach that can be used is ranking based on standard deviation scores.
-A lower standard deviation indicates that the performance of the model is consistent across the cross-validation folds suggesting that the model is less sensitive to variations in the data and is likely more robust.
-So the best columns combination ['reco_policy_premium_log', 'city_code_group', 'health_indicator', 'reco_policy_cat_group', 'accomodation_type'] has been choosed.
+Based on this approach, the best feature combination was identified as:

+- Reco_Policy_Premium
+- City_Code
+- Health_Indicator
+- Reco_Policy_Cat
+- Accommodation_Type

-Finally, the final model was trained giving a ROC AUC score of 87%.
+Finally, the optimized model was trained using this selected set of features, achieving a significantly improved ROC AUC score of **87%**.

 ## Setup Instructions